Army Security Cooperation Group–South train on Rigid Inflatable Boats in Panama

-U.S. Army Soldiers and Panamanian service members participate in a joint Zodiac familiarization and operation training at Aeronaval Base Cristóbal Colón, April 14, 2026.
+Teniente Eric Sánchez from el Servicio Nacional de Fronteras, assigned to the Special Boat Battalion of the Special Forces Brigade, participates in an interview during a zodiac familiarization and operation training at Aeronaval Base Cristóbal Colón, April 14, 2026.
 This joint training improves maritime operational capabilities, strengthens interoperability, and reinforces the partnership between U.S. and Panamanian forces.
 (U.S. Army video by Sgt.
 Nirak Garcia Navarro)

 |Date Taken: